PHIL 101: Great Western Philosophers

 Multiple Choice Tests: Each of the four multiple choices tests will have 30 questions.
 I cannot alter the score you receive on the test, even if it is the result of clerical errors on your part.
 (I will make a sample cover sheet and a few sample questions available before the test.)

 Quiz score: Over the course of the semester I will ask a number of clicker quizzes (probably about 40).
 At the end of the semester I will record the scores as if it were for a test of 30 questions.
-So if you get 37 right, that’s a 100, and if you get 30 right that’s a 100, and if you get 29 right that’s a 97, etc. I will not be allowing makeups for the clicker quizzes , since you can miss so many and still get a 100.
+So if you get 37 right, that’s a 100, and if you get 30 right, that’s a 100, and if you get 29 right that’s a 97, etc. I will not be allowing makeups for the clicker quizzes , since you can miss so many and still get a 100.
 The clicker quizzes might be on the assigned reading, on what we talked about in the previous class, or on what we talked about earlier in the same class.
 With the chance to get 40 right, consider this an easy way to get an A on 1/5 of the course requirements.
 YOU WILL NEED TO HAVE A CLICKER AND TO REGISTER IT ON THE SAKAI PAGE FOR THIS COURSE.
 I WILL NOT BE ABLE TO GIVE YOU CREDIT FOR A QUIZ EXCEPT THROUGH YOUR GETTING IT RIGHT IN CLASS.
 (So if, for example, your clicker isn’t working or you forget your clicker one day, I won’t be able to give you credit, even if you knew the answer.
 I will post the clicker scores a day or two after the class, so be sure to check to make sure your clicker is working.)